isapome/BrainProp/README.md

-# Training deep networks with a biologically plausible learning rule
+# Training deep networks with a biologically plausible algorithm

 _Implementation of BrainProp, a biologically plausible learning rule that can train deep neural networks on image-classification tasks (MNIST, CIFAR10, CIFAR100, Tiny ImageNet)._